zstyblik/grafana.org/source/blog/temp/temp.md

 ### Persisted Playlists
 In Grafana 3.0 you can save dashboard playlists.
 You can start a playlist by using the playlist url (or clicking start from the list view).
-If you change a playlist while it is running it will automatically update after it has cycled through all it's dashboards.
+If you change a playlist while it is running it will automatically update after it has cycled through all its dashboards.
 This is incredibly powerful as it allows you to remote control Grafana.
 If you have a big TV display showing Grafana in your company Lobby, create a playlist named Lobby and start it on the computer connected to the Lobby TV.
 You can now change the Lobby playlist and have the dashboards shown in the Lobby update accordingly.
 The playlist does not even